logic-and-learning-lab/Popper/README.md

 # Recursion
 To enable recursion add `enable_recursion.` to the bias file.
-This allows Popper to learn programs where a predicate symbol appears both in the head and body of a rule, such as to find a duplicate element in a list:
+This allows Popper to learn programs where a predicate symbol appears both in the head and body of a rule, such as to find a duplicate element (`python popper.py examples/find-dupl`) in a list:

 ```prolog
 f(A,B):-head(A,B),tail(A,C),element(C,B).
 f(A,B):-tail(A,C),f(C,B).
 ```

-Or to filter even elements from a list:
+Or to filter (`python popper.py examples/filter`) even elements from a list:

 ```prolog
 f(A,B):-empty(A),empty(B).